 # Manual failover user request accepted.

-# Received replication offset for paused master manual failover: 347540
+# Received replication offset for paused primary manual failover: 347540

-# All master replication stream processed, manual failover can start.
+# All primary replication stream processed, manual failover can start.

 # Start of election delayed for 0 milliseconds (rank #0, offset 347540).